peter-szrnka/firebase-hosting-api-java/README.md

 ## Object serializers

-Built-in object serializers will be deprecated from version 0.5.
+Built-in object serializers will be deprecated from version 0.5:

 - Jackson (default)
 - Moshi
 - Gson

+From version 0.6, they're totally removed from the package.
+You have to create your own Serializer by implementing the io.github.szrnkapeter.firebase.hosting.serializer.Serializer interface.
+For further details, please check https://github.com/szrnka-peter/firebase-hosting-api-java/wiki/Serializers

 # Usage